Startling Facts on Falling Down the Stairs you Need to Know

 You can even check if the staircase was built abiding by the staircase codes for the risers and runs or the height of the handrails, which caused your accident.
 However, remember that you cannot sue him if you fell down from stairs due to your carelessness on a safe staircase.

 Depending on the gravity of your injuries and your degree of negligence, you can seek restitution.
 High recoupment can be obtained if head or traumatic brain injuries occur.
 If your carelessness contributed to the fall, your restitution will be reduced.
-Look before you step onto a stair and stay away from fall from stairs injuries.
+Look before you step onto a stair and stay away from fall injuries.

 Visit our Instagram account to get more insights: